Sonya Rademeyer

 photo credit: Jodi Windvogel

 A collaborative live performance working within the conceptual framework of 'admin' and restriction.
-Set in the studio space of Darkroom Contemporary the performative gestures are in response to experimental music by Gustavo Fasani (Argentina).
+Set in the studio space of Darkroom Contemporary, the performative gestures were in response to experimental music by Gustavo Fasani (Argentina).

 Blogpost here